llefranc/42_webserv/README.md

 ## About

-Push_swap is a project of the mandatory part of the cursus.
+Webserv is a project of the mandatory part of the cursus that I made with my friend [Helene Herin][2].
+It's only made in C++ and was about creating a webserv able to handle one of the most famous web protocol.
+<br/>Our program is working with a configuration file, so you can setup the port, some routes, the allowed methods and some other basic paramaters for a webserver.

 </br>It's only made in C and was about creating two programs : one sorting two "special" stacks, and another one checking if the stacks are sorted or not.
 </br>We were only allowed to modify the two "stacks", called **stack a** and **stack b**, using a set of instruction :
 - `sa` *(swap a)* -- swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements).